tylergunn/ID-Reader/README.md

 Special thanks to the open-source community for providing the necessary libraries and tools used in this project.

 If you have any questions or need further assistance, please don't hesitate to contact us.
 Happy scanning!
-Copy the above template and paste it into your README file on GitHub.
-Make sure to replace the placeholders (e.g., your-username, your-repo) with your actual GitHub username and repository name.